Energinet-DataHub/geh-core/source/Outbox/documents/documentation.md

 # Documentation

-This outbox bundle exists of 2 .NET NuGet packages:
+This outbox bundle consists of the following 2 .NET NuGet packages:

 - `Energinet.DataHub.Core.Outbox.Abstractions` contains the interfaces/abstractions needed to add messages to the outbox.
 - `Energinet.DataHub.Core.Outbox` contains the outbox processor needed to process/publish outbox messages.